Digital-Prophets/itez-frontend/README.md

 # ITEZ - Frontend

-🚀 A Frontend microservice platform for a comprehensive data management of intersex and trans-persons in Zambia.
+A Frontend microservice platform for a comprehensive data management of intersex and trans-persons in Zambia.

-### Features
+### Stack

 ITEZ Frontend stack composition: